 The workflow for applying a second material to some faces of an object covered by a base material is as follows:

-- Go to Edit Mode and Face Select (a new box appears above the Active Material box with Assign/Select/Deselect).
+Go into Edit Mode and Face Select (a new list will appear below the Active Material list with Assign, Select, Deselect buttons).

-- Select the face/faces to be colored with the second material.
+Select the faces to be colored with the second material.